lukmanfyrtio/custom-password-grant-type/README.md

-## How to apply custom password grant type
+## How to apply custom password grant type to Identity Server version 5.7.0

 System Requirements
 =========================================